Part 5. Protein structure annotation settings

 each interface within these models are computed to provide

-a basis for further analysis and visualization.
+a basis for further analysis and model ranking.
 Models can

 be then re-ranked according to these values and sent to